 The Principles of the Republican Party

-We believe that the first function of our national government is to protect its citizens from foreign aggressors, who would impose by force their way of life upon us.
+- Believe that our national government functions to protect its citizens from foreign aggressors, who would impose by force their way of life upon us.